Skip to main content

 Carnival divides its cancellation policy based on whether the final payment has been made or not.

 If you booked with a non-refundable deposit, your only penalty would be that you wouldn't get the deposit back.
-You would not, however, be subject to paying the rest of the cruise fare in full.
+You would not, however, be subject to paying the rest of the cruise fare.

-As noted above, for cruises 5 nights or less, the final payment date is 76 days prior to sailing, and for cruises 6 nights or more, the final payment date is 91 days prior to sailing.
+As noted above, for cruises 5 nights or less, the final payment date is 76 days before sailing, and for cruises 6 nights or more, the final payment date is 91 days before sailing.

+Moving on, the rules for getting a refund after your sailing's final payment date are trickier.
 Once final payment has been made, you are subject to whatever cancellation penalties apply based on how long it is until your cruise is scheduled to depart.
-Note that the penalty increases as your cruise date approaches.
+Moreover, the penalty increases as your cruise date approaches.

-From the final payment date to 56 days prior to your cruise, the penalty is the standard deposit.
+From the final payment date to 56 days before your cruise, the penalty is the standard deposit.

 Once you reach 55 days until your cruise, you are subject to paying 50% of the total fare or the standard deposit, whichever is greater.
 At 29 days, the penalty increases to 75% of the total fare or the standard deposit, whichever is greater.

-Finally, from 14 days prior to the date of your sailing, the penalty is 100% of your total fare, and no refunds will be given if you are a no-show or depart from your ship once it has begun.
+Finally, from 14 days before the date of your sailing, the penalty is 100% of your total fare, and no refunds will be given if you are a no-show or depart from your ship once it has begun.

-What are the cancellation policies for special fares and promotions?
+What are the cancellation policies for Carnival's special fares and promotions?

-If you're booking years into the future and are not fully certain that you'll be able to cruise or not, it might not be wise to book a more restrictive cruise fare.
+If you're booking years into the future and are not fully certain whether you'll be able to cruise or not, it might not be wise to book a more restrictive cruise fare.
+If you need to cancel, you could be out hundreds of dollars for your family's deposit.

 Early Saver

 If you book an Early Saver rate, your deposit is non-refundable at any time after the booking is made.
-So long as you cancel prior to the final payment date, you will get a non-refundable and non-transferrable future credit in the amount of the deposit, minus a $50 service fee per person.
+So long as you cancel before the final payment date, you will get a non-refundable and non-transferable future credit in the amount of the deposit, minus a $50 service fee per person.

-Note that it must be used on a new booking made within 12 months and can only be applied to your fare, not cruise add-ons like shore excursions, drink packages, etc.
+The future cruise credit must be used on a new booking made within 12 months from the date of cancellation and can only be applied to the price of your future cruise.
+As such, it cannot be used to help cover add-ons like drink packages, shore excursions, Wi-Fi, specialty meals, and more.

-Any unused money will be forfeited, meaning that it will not be refunded to your original form of payment.
+Any unused portion will be forfeited and not refunded to your original form of payment.

 Super Saver